How Motif Matching Works

-In this vignette, we’ll demystify the sophisticated algorithms that
+In this vignette, we describe the matching rules that power all

 comprehensive GlycoMotif

-A quick note: 📝 We use IUPAC-condensed glycan text representations throughout.
-If this format looks like hieroglyphics to you, take a detour to this excellent primer first.
-Trust us—it’s worth it!
+A quick note: We use IUPAC-condensed glycan text representations throughout.
+If this format is unfamiliar, start with this primer.

 Before diving into the technical details, let’s establish some clarity about what we’re actually matching.